maurobedoya/contact_surface/README.md

 ## Features

-It allows to carry out the analysis in the different formats supported by Pymol, e.g., .pdb, .gro, .cms and trajectory files; .dcd, .crd, .xtc, and .trr.
+It allows to carry out the analysis in the different formats supported by PyMOL, e.g., .pdb, .gro, .cms and trajectory files; .dcd, .crd, .xtc, and .trr.

 It allows obtaining in a .dat file the surface area obtained by SASA of the ligand, protein, the complex, the contact area and the percentage (portion) of the ligand that makes the contact.